 CurrencyFair VS TransferWise – Side by Side

-CurrencyFair and Transferwise are two somewhat similar companies.
+CurrencyFair and Transferwise are two somewhat similar Online Money Transfer Companies.
 They are quite recently established (2010 and 2011).
 They are both quite heavily backed by investors (Transferwise to a larger degree, by having Sir Richard Branson on board).
 They are both interesting, new and exciting, and thus, are currently getting a ton of coverage on mainstream media.
 In addition, both companies constantly receive positive online reviews from clients.

 What differentiates between Currencyfair and Transferwise?